 Vision: We will support development of diverse and viable economic opportunities consistent with the character of our community.

 Park County's unemployment rate is at its lowest point since 2006-2007.
-Montana has a roughly similar rate at 3.7% to Park County's 3.8%.
+Montana has a higher rate at 4.0% to Park County's 2.0%.
 The "unemployment rate" is the percent unemployed out of the labor force (not the total population).

 Per capita income, or average income, measures the average income earned per person in a given area in a specified year.
 It is calculated by dividing the area's total income by its total population and is a key indicator of the local standard of living.

 Average earnings per job in Park County has remained relatively flat over the last 30 years while per capita income has seen a steady increase since 1990.
 This is the result of an increase in non-labor income as shown in the chart below perhaps due to growth in new residents and retirees.

 Non-labor income includes dividends, interest, rent, and transfer payments.